Leakers and whistleblowers often shape history at the same time as polarising opinion.

 Copies of the memo were handed to two members of the Senate Intelligence Committee, and another to Robert Mueller, the head of the FBI.
 The memo was leaked to the media.

 Rowley later testified to the 9/11 Commission, accusing the agency of "lapses - due to its internal organization, and mishandling of information related to the attacks.”
 Time magazine later said that she "forced the FBI and the Administration to confront their failures directly and publicly.”

 Mark Whitacre’s whistleblowing centered on the corporate world, rather than the world of government and military.
-His revelations about price fixing in the animal feed industry exposed a cartel which spanned the globe.
+His revelations about price-fixing in the animal feed industry exposed a cartel that spanned the globe.
 Whitacre’s story is particularly interesting, as his whistleblowing coincided with him being exposed personally for fraud and embezzlement.

 Mark Whitacre was born in 1957.
 He grew up in a small village called Morrow in Warren County.
 He married his "high school sweetheart,” Ginger Gilbert, in 1979, and they have three children.

 Whitacre attended Ohio University, where he completed bachelor's and Master’s degrees.
 He also holds a PhD in Nutritional Biochemistry, which he earned at Cornell University in 1983.

 After graduating, he took a role as a scientist with Ralston Purina, a pet food company that’s since been acquired by Nestlé, and is now known as Nestlé Purina PetCare.